Caoimhinv/Multi-Paradigm-Assignment/readme.txt

 -------
 Credits
 -------
-The bulk of the project came from lecture with Dr. Dominic Carr.
+The bulk of the project came from lectures with Dr. Dominic Carr.
 Further online research provided solutions to individual problems and issues along the way.
 A list of specific online resources can be found at the end of the report.

 -------
 Contact